Love Has Won: Doctrine and beliefs

 The theology of Love Has Won has been described as fluid, combining New Age spirituality, conspiracy theories, elements from mainstream Abrahamic religions, and popular culture.
 The group proclaimed that Carlson was a divine, 19-billion-year-old being who had birthed all creation.
 Carlson claimed she had been reincarnated 534 times, including as Jesus, Cleopatra, Joan of Arc, and Marilyn Monroe and would lead 144,000 people into a mystical "5th dimension".
-Carlson had several romantic partners throughout the group's history, beginning with Amerith WhiteEagle, who were all referred to as "Father God", and who played a counterpart role to Carlson in the theology of the group.
+Carlson had several romantic partners throughout the group's history, beginning with Amerith WhiteEagle, who was referred to as "Father God", and who played a counterpart role to Carlson in the theology of the group.

 The group claimed that Carlson was the queen of the lost continent of Lemuria, and the group incorporated the belief that Lemurians live within Mount Shasta in California.
 Carlson had stated that Donald Trump was her father in a past life, and that she had spoken to the spirit of deceased actor Robin Williams, who she claimed was archangel Zadkiel.
 Williams was considered by the LHW members to be part of a group of spirit guides called "the Galactics” who communicated with Carlson, also including other celebrities like the singer Whitney Houston and the comedian Rodney Dangerfield.
 The group's theology also included references to the concepts of Atlantis, the Anunnaki and "reptilians".
 They believed that the world was run by a "cabal" determined to keep the planet in a "low vibration" state.

 The group also adopted elements of the QAnon conspiracy theory.
 Recordings made by the group also show support for other conspiracy theories, including that the COVID-19 pandemic was planned, 9/11 denial, Holocaust denial, and that the Sandy Hook Elementary School shooting was a hoax.
 They also show its members making antisemitic and racist remarks, including support for Adolf Hitler.